If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 Note that who answered the questions is also unclear in the passive sentence—it could’ve been anyone.
 (The passive voice isn’t wrong, but be careful how you use it.
 For example, passive voice could help you emphasize what was done rather than who did it.)

-One final reminder: don’t let these points slow you down when you’re writing your draft—well, except for the tip to write short sentences.
+One final reminder: Don’t let these points slow you down when you’re writing your draft.
 Go back to them when you’re in the editing stage.

 Resources